Walking in to the Minneapolis Sculpture Garden

 BlueCock - Walker Sculpture Garden

 The Black Vessel for a Satin, by Theaster Gates.
-This brings you right into a mid-evil time.
-The brick walls were custom-made using leftover materials from brickmaking.
-Don’t forget to look inside!
+This installation evokes a medieval era with its custom-made brick walls crafted from leftover materials.
+Be sure to peek inside!

 Tower at the Mpls Sculpture Garden

-The Spoonbridge and Cherry is by far the most popular attraction and the most iconic in the gardens.
-On hot days, the Spoonbridge and Cherry turns into a misting fountain.
+The Spoonbridge and Cherry is undoubtedly the most popular and iconic attraction in the gardens.
+On warm summer days, it transforms into a misting fountain.

 The Spoon Bridge and Cherry at the Minneapolis Sculpture Garden

-Two-way Mirror Punched Steel Hedge Labyrinth by Dan Grahm.
-This unique piece of glass will allow you to see both your reflection and through it.
+Two-way Mirror Punched Steel Hedge Labyrinth by Dan Graham.
+This unique piece features two-way mirrors and punched steel, allowing you to see both your reflection and through it.

 My husband and I played around a little with it to give a composite of both our faces.
 It turned out creepy in my opinion, but it was fun to try.